List of Link light rail stations

-Further expansions approved by Sound Transit 3 in 2016 are planned to expand the light rail network by 58 mi and 39 stations to a total of 116 mi of track and 70 to 75 stations by 2044, carrying 500,000 daily passengers.
+Further expansions approved by Sound Transit 3 in 2016 are planned to expand the light rail network by 58 mi and 39 stations to a total of 116 mi of track and 83 stations by 2044, carrying 500,000 daily passengers.
 The light rail network will include lines to Ballard and West Seattle in Seattle in 2039 and 2032, respectively; Kirkland and Issaquah on the Eastside in 2044; and extensions to Everett and Tacoma in 2041 and 2032, respectively.
 Three infill stations in Seattle and Tukwila will also be built as part of the Sound Transit 3 program.

-All 1 Line light rail stations are built with 380 to 400 ft, 14 in platforms, arranged in the center or sides of the two tracks, with capacity to handle a four-car train with 95 ft vehicles; T Line stations are built with 90 ft, 8 in platforms that can accommodate a one-car train measuring 66 ft in length.
+All 1 Line and 2 Line stations are built with 380 to 400 ft, 14 in platforms, arranged in the center or sides of the two tracks, with capacity to handle a four-car train with 95 ft vehicles; T Line stations are built with 90 ft, 8 in platforms that can accommodate a one-car train measuring 66 ft in length.
 The majority of stations are built at-grade on the surface, with the platform elevated slightly above street level; there are also elevated stations and underground stations that include mezzanines (with the exception of Mount Baker station) with access the platform from the surface as well as ticket vending machines and bicycle facilities.
-Only three current stations, Angle Lake, Tacoma Dome Station and Tukwila International Boulevard, have public park and rides; planned stations on the suburban extensions of Link will incorporate new or existing park and rides.
+Only four current stations (Angle Lake, Northgate, Tacoma Dome Station, and Tukwila International Boulevard) have public park and rides; planned stations on the suburban extensions of Link will incorporate new or existing park and rides.

 All stations include works of public art as part of the "STart" program, which requires one percent of station construction funds go to art installations.
 The stations are named in accordance to facility naming guidelines that include using surrounding neighborhoods and street names, avoiding words used by existing facility names, and being limited to 30 characters in compliance with the Americans with Disabilities Act.
 Stations are also required by state law to be identified by simple pictograms, known as "Stellar Connections", that are used in station signage, maps and other printed materials as a wayfinding aid; the icons are composed of points that correspond with local landmarks near Link stations, while also forming a picture that represents the station's identity.